quantumgizmos/bp_osd/README.md

 # BP+OSD: A decoder for quantum LDPC codes
 A Python library implementing belief propagation with ordered statistics post-processing for decoding sparse quantum LDPC codes as described in [arXiv:2005.07016](https://arxiv.org/abs/2005.07016).
 Note, this library has recently been completly rewritten using Python and Cython.
-The original C++ version can be found in the `cpp_version` branch.
+The bulk of the code now resides in the [LDPC](https://github.com/quantumgizmos/ldpc) repository.
+The original C++ version can be found in the `cpp_version` branch of this repository.

 ## Installation from PyPi (recommended method)

-Installtion from [PyPi](https://pypi.org/project/bposd/) requires Python>=3.6.
+Installation from [PyPi](https://pypi.org/project/bposd/) requires Python>=3.6.
 To install via pip, run:

 ```
 pip install -U bposd
 ```

-## Dependencies
+## Documentation
-This package buids upon the [LDPC](https://pypi.org/project/ldpc/) python package.
+This package buids upon the [LDPC](https://github.com/quantumgizmos/ldpc) python package.
 The documentation for LDPC can be found [here](https://roffe.eu/software/ldpc/index.html).

 ## Attribution
 If you use this software in your research, please cite the following research paper: